Getting Started with Vibe Coding

 This methodology comes from Gene Kim and Steve Yegge's book Vibe Coding.
 Their framing: you're not a line cook typing every character anymore.
 You're the head chef, directing AI sous chefs, tasting results, responsible for every dish that leaves the kitchen.

-The research behind this shows a concrete threshold.
+Kim and Yegge's research shows a concrete threshold.
 Context utilization above 40% degrades AI performance dramatically:

 | Context Used | Success Rate |